PyPEEC - 3D Quasi-Magnetostatic Solver

 PyPEEC features the following characteristics:

-PEEC method with FFT acceleration
+PEEC method with FFT acceleration.

-Representation of the geometry with 3D voxels
+Representation of the geometry with 3D voxels.

-Multithreading and GPU acceleration are available
+Parallel processing and GPU acceleration are available.

-Import the geometry from STL, PNG, and GERBER files
+Import the geometry from STL, PNG, and GERBER files.

-Draw the geometry with stacked 2D vector shapes or voxel indices
+Draw the geometry with stacked 2D vector shapes or voxel indices.

-Pure Python and open source implementation
+Pure Python and open source implementation.

-Can be used from the command line
+Can be used from the command line or with an API.

-Advanced plotting capabilities
+Advanced plotting and visualization capabilities.

 PyPEEC solves the following 3D quasi-magnetostatic problems:

-Frequency domain solution (DC and AC)
+Frequency domain solution (DC and AC).

-Conductive and magnetic domains (ideal or lossy)
+Conductive and magnetic domains (ideal or lossy).

-Isotropic, anisotropic, lumped, and distributed materials
+Isotropic, anisotropic, lumped, and distributed materials.

-Connection of current and voltage sources
+Connection of current and voltage sources.

-Extraction of the current density, flux density, and potential
+Extraction of the current density, flux density, and potential.

-Extraction of the terminal voltage, current, and power
+Extraction of the terminal voltage, current, and power.

-Computation of the free-space magnetic field
+Computation of the free-space magnetic near-field.

 PyPEEC has the following limitations:

-No capacitive effects
+No capacitive effects.

-No dielectric domains
+No dielectric domains.

-No advanced boundaries conditions
+No advanced boundary conditions.

-No model order reduction techniques
+No model order reduction techniques.

-Limited to voxel geometries
+Limited to voxel geometries.

 The PyPEEC package contains the following tools:

-viewer - visualization of the 3D voxel structure
+viewer - Visualization of the 3D voxel structure.

-plotter - visualization of the problem solution
+plotter - Visualization of the problem solution.

 Warning